-If you want to trade UGAZ Stock & DGAZ & other Natural Gas Stock, you need to take the following steps…
+If you want to trade UGAZ stock, DGAZ stock, and other natural gas stock, you need to understand the proper steps to take.

 Trading leveraged ETFs related to commodities can turn into a gainful activity since you can easily track the potential supply and demand.
 Consequently, you can catch the trends.

 One of the primary commodities that are of great interest to investors is the natural gas.

 In this post, we will discuss how to trade two leveraged ETFs that are indirectly related to natural gas.
 These are UGAZ (VelocityShares 3x Long Natural Gas) and DGAZ (VelocityShares 3x Inverse Natural Gas).

 Both DGAZ and UGAZ stock track the same underlying asset – the United States Natural Gas Fund (UNG).
 Now, the UNG fund tracks the price movements in natural gas.
 So a UNG stock prediction will impact DGAZ and UGAZ directly.

 You may have read already in our previous posts what the leveraged ETFs are.
 However, we must emphasize that leveraged ETFs are much riskier than regular ETFs.
 In fact, you can think about these instruments as some of the riskiest ones in the long term.
 The good news is that you can confidently consider them in the short-term because this is what they were made for – to amplify the performance of an underlying asset during short periods like one day.